moba/installnotes/client/dhcpclient hostname macchanger.md

 ### /etc/network/if-pre-up.d/macchanger

     #!/bin/sh
-    /usr/bin/macchanger -a wlan0
+    /usr/bin/macchanger -e wlan0
-    /usr/bin/macchanger -a eth0
+    /usr/bin/macchanger -e eth0

-This should generate a random MAC from the same vendor every time you (re)start the network interface.
-For some reason, for me, it generates a new MAC from a random vendor instead (the argument for that should be -A).
+This generates a random MAC from the same vendor every time you (re)start the network interface.
+Some people prefer "-a" (any vendor of similar device), "-A" (random vendor, random device), or "-r" (fully random).

 Don't forget to make that script executable.